 Example.
 During the tax year, Tom Martin purchased the following items to use in his rental property.
+He elects not to claim the special depreciation allowance, discussed earlier.

 - A dishwasher for \$400 that he placed in service in January. - Used furniture for \$100 that he placed in service in September. - A refrigerator for \$500 that he placed in service in October.